googleforgames/agones/site/content/en/docs/Reference/gameserver.md

   ports:
     # name is a descriptive name for the port
   - name: default
+    # [Stage:Alpha]
+    # [FeatureFlag:PortRanges]
+    # range is the optional port range name from which to select a port when using a 'Dynamic' or 'Passthrough' port policy.
+    range: game
     # portPolicy has three options:
     # - "Dynamic" (default) the system allocates a free hostPort for the gameserver, for game clients to connect to
     # - "Static", user defines the hostPort that the game client will connect to.
 Then onus is on the user to ensure that the